Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [x] No.

-### You have an Azure subscription.
-You create an Azure web app named Contoso1812 that uses an S1 App service plan.
-You create a DNS record for <www.contoso.com> that points to the IP address of Contoso1812.
-You need to ensure that users can access Contoso1812 by using the <https://www.contoso.com> URL.
-Which two actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point

-- [x] Turn on the system-assigned managed identity for Contoso1812.
-- [x] Add a hostname to Contoso1812..
-- [ ] Scale out the App Service plan of Contoso1812..
-- [ ] Add a deployment slot to Contoso1812.
-- [ ] Scale up the App Service plan of Contoso1812.
-- [x] Upload a PFX file to Contoso1812.

 ### This is a case study.
 Case studies are not timed separately.
 You can use as much exam time as you would like to complete each case.
 However, there may be additional case studies and sections on this exam.
 You must manage your time to ensure that you are able to complete all questions included on this exam in the time provided.
 To answer the questions included in a case study, you will need to reference information that is provided in the case study.
 Case studies might contain exhibits and other resources that provide more information about the scenario that is described in the case study.
 Each question is independent of the other questions in this case study.
 At the end of this case study, a review screen will appear.
 This screen allows you to review your answers and to make changes before you move to the next section of the exam.
 After you begin a new section, you cannot return to this section.
 To start the case study To display the first question in this case study, click the Next button.
 Use the buttons in the left pane to explore the content of the case study before you answer the questions.
 Clicking these buttons displays information such as business requirements, existing environment, and problem statements.
 If the case study has an All Information tab, note that the information displayed is identical to the information displayed on the subsequent tabs.
 When you are ready to answer a question, click the Question button to return to the question.
 Overview Litware, Inc. is a digital media company that has 500 employees in the Chicago area and 20 employees in the San Francisco area.
 Existing Environment Litware has an Azure subscription named Sub1 that has a subscription ID of 43894a43-17c2-4a39-8cfc-3540c2653ef4.
 Sub1 is associated to an Azure Active Directory (Azure AD) tenant named litwareinc.com.
 The tenant contains the user objects and the device objects of all the Litware employees and their devices.
 Each user is assigned an Azure AD Premium P2 license.
 Azure AD Privileged Identity Management (PIM) is activated.
 The tenant contains the groups shown in the following table.
 The Azure subscription contains the objects shown in the following table.
 Identity and Access Requirements Azure Security Center is set to the Standard tier.
 Requirements Planned Changes Litware plans to deploy the Azure resources shown in the following table.
 Litware identifies the following identity and access requirements: – All San Francisco users and their devices must be members of Group1. – The members of Group2 must be assigned the Contributor role to RG2 by using a permanent eligible assignment. – Users must be prevented from registering applications in Azure AD and from consenting to applications that access company information on the users’ behalf.
 Platform Protection Requirements Litware identifies the following platform protection requirements: – Microsoft Antimalware must be installed on the virtual machines in RG1. – The members of Group2 must be assigned the Azure Kubernetes Service Cluster Admin Role. – Azure AD users must be able to authenticate to AKS1 by using their Azure AD credentials. – Following the implementation of the planned changes, the IT team must be able to connect to VM0 by using JIT VM access. – A new custom RBAC role named Role1 must be used to delegate the administration of the managed disks in RG1.
 Role1 must be available only for RG1.
 Security Operations Requirements Litware must be able to customize the operating system security configurations in Azure Security Center.
 Data and Application Requirements Litware identifies the following data and applications requirements: – The users in Group2 must be able to authenticate to SQLDB1 by using their Azure AD credentials. – WebApp1 must enforce mutual authentication.
 General Requirements Litware identifies the following general requirements: – Whenever possible, administrative effort must be minimized.– Whenever possible, use of automation must be maximized.DRAG DROP You need to deploy AKS1 to meet the platform protection requirements.
 Which four actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
 NOTE: More than one order of answer choices is correct.
 You will receive credit for any of the correct orders you select

 ![Question 571 part 1](images/question571_1.jpg)